FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 By default, Next.js will load up all environment variables from a `.env.local` file into `process.env`.

-If you need to find your client Id and secret, you can do this by navigating to your application in FusionAuth, and looking under the OAuth configuration section.
+If you need to find your Client Id and Secret, navigate to your application in FusionAuth and look under the OAuth configuration section.

 The final step in setting up NextAuth.js is to use the `SessionProvider` to wrap your application.